MassChallenge

 Non Equity Assistance in 2018

-Be My Eyes is a mobile application that connects individuals who are blind or have low vision with sighted volunteers and company representatives for visual assistance through live video calls.
-Designed to enhance the independence of visually impaired users, the app facilitates immediate support by establishing a connection at the touch of a button.
-With over 5 million users in 150 countries, Be My Eyes has created the largest online community for the blind and visually impaired.
-The platform collaborates with industry leaders such as Microsoft, Google, and Procter & Gamble to foster inclusive interactions with customers and employees.
-By harnessing technology and the spirit of generosity, Be My Eyes aims to revolutionize accessible support and improve the quality of life for those with visual impairments.
+Be My Eyes is a mobile application aimed at enhancing the lives of individuals who are blind or have low vision by connecting them with a network of sighted volunteers and company representatives.
+The app facilitates visual assistance through live video calls, allowing users to receive help with various tasks and fostering greater independence.
+With over 5 million users across 150 countries, it has established itself as the largest online community for the visually impaired.
+The platform collaborates with industry leaders to promote inclusivity and accessibility, enabling organizations to connect with their customers and employees in a more meaningful way.
+Be My Eyes exemplifies the power of technology and human connection in supporting those with visual impairments.

 Tarjimly